DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-the-relationship-between-recruitment-cycles-and-academic-years.md

 Postgraduate teacher training has:

-- recruitment cycles
+- recruitment cycles - when candidates are recruited
-- academic years
+- academic years - when recruited candidates become trainees and undertake their training

 A recruitment cycle precedes an academic year.
 For example, recruitment cycle 2023 to 2024 recruits trainees for the academic year 2024 to 2025.